bugsnetsoftware/bugsnetsoftware.github.io/instructions.md

 Download and install the most recent version of base R from [CRAN](https://cran.r-project.org/).

+If R was already installed on your machine, make sure to update it to the most recent version.

 ## 3\.
 Install Rstudio

 Download and install the most recent version of RStudio Desktop (free